JupyterHub Advanced Tools

 This section provides some tips for how to do version control operations which are currently not supported by the Modelon Workspace Management using Visual Studio code.

-For a version controlled repository, the differences of the local working copy with the remote repository can be viewed file by file.
+For a version-controlled repository, the differences between the local working copy with the remote repository can be viewed file by file.
 To do this:

 Edit conflicts🔗